Our Teachers

 Ryan Garst is an accomplished guitarist, songwriter, and producer with decades of experience in the music industry.
 Having performed hundreds of shows across the state and surrounding regions, Ryan’s exceptional talent and dedication shine in every performance.
 His passion for music drives his daily life, fueling his commitment to creating impactful, authentic sound.
 Sharing his knowledge with aspiring musicians of all ages and skill levels has become increasingly important to him, and teaching at The Tuning Fork has produced wonderful results!

-In short, Josh strives to “live the music”, and he hopes to help others get to that point as well.
+Josh strives to “live the music” and hopes to help others do the same.

 Areas of expertise: